kehantan/labbook/docs/assays/mtt.rst

 #.
 Centrifuge.
 1500 rpm, 5 mins.
 #.
 Remove supernatant, but leave minimal amount of DMEM in the centrifuge tube.
 #.
 Flick or tap the centrifuge tube to resuspend the cell pellet into DMEM.
 #.
-Add 1 ml of 10% DMEM to the centrifuge tube.
+Add 1 ml of complete DMEM to the centrifuge tube.
 Pipette repeatedly to break the cell pellet.

 Cell counting
 ~~~~~~~~~~~~~